Datavault-UK/automate-dv-docs/docs/macros/index.md

 [![SQLServer](../assets/images/platform_icons/sqlserver.png)](https://github.com/Datavault-UK/automate-dv/blob/v0.10.1/macros/tables/sqlserver/bridge.sql)
 [![Databricks](../assets/images/platform_icons/databricks.png)](https://github.com/Datavault-UK/automate-dv/blob/v0.10.1/macros/tables/databricks/bridge.sql)
 [![Postgres](../assets/images/platform_icons/postgres.png)](https://github.com/Datavault-UK/automate-dv/blob/v0.10.1/macros/tables/postgres/bridge.sql)

+!!! warning
+    **Deprecated since v0.11.0**

+    Since AutomateDV v0.11.0, the **bridge()** macro is now deprecated.
+This is because it is not currently fit-for-purpose and needs significant usability and peformance improvements, as well as a design overhaul.
+An improved implementation will be released in a future version of AutomateDV.

 Generates SQL to build a simple Bridge table, starting from a Hub and 'walking' through one or more associated Links ( and their Effectivity Satellites), using the provided parameters.